lantunes/netomaton/README.md

 represents a link weight.
 The matrix **A** thus contains information about the existence of links, and their direction.

-The network is evolved for *T* timeteps.
+The network is evolved for *T* timesteps.
 The activity of the network is defined by the activities of all its nodes, and is represented by **S**<sub>*t*</sub>, where *t* is a particular timestep.
 During each timestep, the activity function *f* is invoked, followed by the connectivity function *g*, such